Arv-ind-s/content-moderation-system/README.md

 jupyter notebook notebooks/01_eda_toxic_comments.ipynb
 ```

-### AWS Setup (Coming Soon)
+### AWS Deployment
-Instructions for deploying to AWS Lambda will be added after local development is complete.
+Detailed instructions for deploying the infrastructure to AWS using Docker and Terraform can be found in the [Deployment Guide](DEPLOYMENT.md).

 ---